Parteek-Manes/Creating-View-Stored-Procedure-Trigger-in-SQL/README.md

 4 tables (customers, products, Product Orders, order lines)

-A view to show all orders from Product Orders table (While calculating order total)
+A View to show all orders from Product Orders table (While calculating order total)

 A Stored Procedure to select all orders for a given date